ELELAB/DDR-candidates/coexpression/README.md

 ## Requirements

-in order to reproduce the results you will need, in this folder:
+in order to reproduce the results you will need:

+  - a Linux system (we used Ubuntu Server 18.04)
   - R 3.5 with packages TCGAbiolinks 2.10.5, SummarizedExperiment, recount,
     TCGAutils, biomaRt
-  - Python 2.7 with pandas, Biopython, goatools,
+  - Python 2.7.15 with pandas (0.24.2), Biopython (1.75), goatools (0.0.0)
-  - a go.obo onthology definition file (the one we used was generated on 2018-10-24)
-  - a goa_human.gaf human onthology file (the one we used was generated on 2018-05-22)

 ## Running